The problem: a shortage of frontline health workers and inadequate distribution of health products and knowledge

-Empowering community health workers (CHW) to provide reliable and affordable care along with essential medicines and products to the doorsteps of millions saves and improves lives.
+Supporting community health workers (CHWs) to provide reliable and affordable health care – along with essential medicines and products to the doorsteps of millions – saves and improves lives.

 How Living Goods works

-Living Goods aims to transform the way health care is delivered by addressing two fundamental barriers in the developing world: the significant shortage of frontline health workers and the inadequate distribution of health products and knowledge.
+Living Goods aims to transform the way health care is delivered by addressing two fundamental barriers in sub-Saharan Africa: the significant shortage of frontline health workers and the inadequate distribution of health products and knowledge.